Samze/docs-tap/getting-started.md

     Lets apps declare and consume services on demand without worrying about provisioning, binding or maintenance of the service instance.

-### Prerequisite:
-The Service Resource Replication and Service API Projection APIs mentioned above are applicable in a multi cluster environment.
-As these APIs let you replicate Kubernetes native resources as well as Custom Resources to be projected between multiple Kubernetes Clusters.
-So we will need SCP toolkit to be installed on both the clusters (Workload cluster - Where your workloads run and Services Cluster - where your services run) and we need to link both the clusters together so that resources can be replicated.
-Below are the steps:

-1. Follow the documentation to install Tanzu Application Platform onto a Kubernetes cluster

-    * Make sure that when it comes [Installing Part II: Packages (NB: staging docs link)](https://docs-staging.vmware.com/en/VMware-Tanzu-Application-Platform/0.2/tap-0-2/GUID-install.html) that _all_ of the listed packages are installed

-    * This cluster will henceforth be referred to as the **Workload Cluster**

-2. Follow the documentation to install Tanzu Application Platform onto a second, separate Kubernetes cluster

-    * This time when it comes to [Installing Part II: Packages (NB: staging docs link)](https://docs-staging.vmware.com/en/VMware-Tanzu-Application-Platform/0.2/tap-0-2/GUID-install.html), you only need to install the SCP Toolkit package

-    * All other packages can be skipped over

-    * This cluster will henceforth be referred to as the **Service Cluster**

-3. Download and install the kubectl-scp plugin from [SCP Toolkit Tanzu Network Page](https://network.pivotal.io/products/scp-toolkit#/releases/959198).
-To install the plugin you must place it in your PATH and ensure it is executable.
-For example:

-          sudo cp path/to/kubectl-scp /usr/local/bin/kubectl-scp
-          sudo chmod +x /usr/local/bin/kubectl-scp

-4. Link the 2 clusters by running

-          kubectl scp link \
-            --workload-kubeconfig-context=kind-workload \
-            --service-kubeconfig-context=kind-service
-    where `kind-workload` and `kind-service` are the 2 cluster names.

-Now we have 2 Kubernetes clusters
-- **Workload Cluster** where Tanzu Application Platform is installed (including SCP toolkit).
-- **Services Cluster** where only the SCP toolkit is installed.

-Now let us see the different usecases where SCP toolkit makes the Services Journey easy.

-## Use Case 1 - **Binding an App Workload to a Service Resource on a single cluster**
+### Use Case 1 - **Binding an App Workload to a Service Resource on a single cluster**

 Most applications require backing services such as Databases, Queues, Caches, etc. in order to run successfully.
 This first use case demonstrates how it is possible to bind such a service to an Application Workload in Tanzu Application Platform.
 We will be using the RabbitMQ Cluster Operator for Kubernetes for this demonstration along with a very basic sample application that depends on RabbitMQ.

 To begin, the RabbitMQ Cluster Operator will be installed and running on the same Kubernetes cluster as Tanzu Application Platform.
 We will then see how it is possible to use one of the capabilities of the SCP Toolkit to move the Operator onto a separate, dedicated “Service” cluster, while still allowing the service to be consumed from the application “Workload” cluster.

-### Steps
+#### Steps

 Let’s start by playing the role of a Service Operator, who is responsible for installing the RabbitMQ Cluster Operator onto the cluster:

 1. Install the RabbitMQ Operator
     ```
-    kapp -y deploy --app rmq-operator --file https://raw.githubusercontent.com/rabbitmq/cluster-operator/lb-binding/hack/deploy.yml
+    kapp -y deploy --app rmq-operator --file https://github.com/rabbitmq/cluster-operator/releases/download/v1.9.0/cluster-operator.yml
     ```
 2. Next, we will need to create a ClusterRole that grants relevant permissions to the ServiceBinding controller.
-Note that while this is a manual step at the moment, we are planning to automate this step in the near future.
+Note that while this is a manual step at the moment, but will be automated in the near future.

     ```yaml
     #service-binding-rmq.yaml